IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 **PS Berge** & Madison Schmalzer.
-(Forthcoming).
-Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in Triforce%. *Journal of Cinema and Media Studies.* (Manuscript accepted with minor revisions).
+(Forthcoming May 2025).
+Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in Triforce%. *Journal of Cinema and Media Studies.* (In press).

 David Kocik, **PS Berge**, Camille Butera, Celeste Oon, & Michael Senters.
 (Forthcoming March 2024).
 "Imagine a Place": Power and Intimacy in Fandoms on Discord.
 In Maria Alberto, Effie Sapuridis, and Leslie  Willard (Eds.) *Transformative Works and Cultures* 42 "Fandoms and Platforms."
 (In press).